Final ProjectAssigned: Thursday, April 6, 2017

 There are three requirements for this project: a proposal, an in-class demo, and a write-up.

-If you are working with a partner, list the team members and what each person is going to work on (pair programming the whole thing is fine).
-It is expected that a two-person team pursue a more ambitious project than a one-person team.
+If you are working with partners, list the team members and what each person is going to work on (don't have more than 3 people on your team) .
+It is expected that a team pursue a more ambitious project than one person.
 Each team only needs to submit 1 report.

 Later in that week, I will set up meetings with each team to discuss the projects as needed, or email you with an approval of your project.

 Each team will prepare a 5 minute in-class demo with 2 minutes for questions.
 The demo should explain your project to the class.

 You should prepare in advance for the demo, since you'll be the expert, not me.
 If you choose a rendering project you should have precomputed some images.
 If you project is interactive you may not need precomputed images, but you'll want to have inputs ready that effectively demonstrate your work.

 You will email me (Don) and cc the TA with the location of a concise web page report.
 The report should provide: